hybridsjs/hybrids/docs/store/introduction.md

 }
 ```

-The `UserDetails` component uses `store` factory, which connects `user` property to its model instance by provided `userId`.
-Take a closer look, that there is no fetching process.
-It is made under the hood by the store.
-If not directly defined, the model instances are permanently cached, so the storage is called only once (the cache might be set to a time-based value).

-The store provides three guards (like `store.ready()`), which return information about the current state of the model instance.
-In that matter, the store is unique as well - there might be more than one guard, which results in truthy value.
+However, models from asynchronous storages are not available immediately.
+As you can see in the example, the store provides three guards (like `store.ready()`), which return information about the current state of the model instance.
+Using them we can create UI, which displays to the user all of the required information.

+The guards are not always exclusive, so you can combine them to have different results.
 For example, if the store looks for a new model (when `userId` changes), it still returns the last model until the new one is ready.
-However, the template will show the loading indicator as well.
+The template will show the loading indicator as well.

 On the other hand, if the fetching process fails, the component still contains the last value, but also the error is shown.
 Moreover, the guards can work with any data passed from the store, so you might create a standalone web component for displaying your loading & error states instead of using guards directly in each template!

-Finally, the most important fact is that from the perspective of the `UserDetails` component, how the `User` data is fetched is irrelevant.
-The only thing that you care about most is what kind of data you need and how you want to use it.
+The most important fact is that how the `User` data is fetched is irrelevant.
+The only thing that you care about most is what data you need and how you want to use it.